Intro

 And press enter.
 The system will give you back the message * Loading start

-Press the TAB key to bring up the MAME menu (this requres the "-ui_active" flag set in Emularity).
+Press the TAB key to bring up the MAME menu (this requires the "-ui_active" flag set in Emularity).
 Navigate to "Tape Control" and select "Play".
 You can press the TAB key again to turn the menu off and return to the emulated system interface.

 After a few seconds you'll see a message saying the system has found the game.
 Wait for the load to complete (a counter up the top left shows how many seconds have passed, as well as the total).
 This can take several minutes depending on the size of the game.